Masoud Lavasani: Arrest and Imprisonment

-November 29, 2009, judge Pir-Abassi of the 26th branch of the Revolutionary Court handed down an 8-year prison sentence to lavasani.
+November 29, 2009, judge Pir-Abassi of the 26th branch of the Revolutionary Court handed down an 8-year prison sentence to Lavasani.
 His charges included conspiracy and acting against national security, insulting the Supreme Leader, disseminating lies through his weblog and emails and so on and so forth.
 Currently his weblog, the box of ants' memoirs, has been deleted by the interrogators and is not accessible.

 Lavasani had originally been sentenced to an 8 1/2-year imprisonment during his initial trial.

-The sentencing was delivered to Mr. Lavasani on Thursday, April 15, 2009.
+The sentencing was delivered to Mr. Lavasani on April 15, 2009.
 Masoud Lavasani received a six-year jail sentence combined with a ban from engaging in any press-related activities for a period of 10 years.
 Lavasani's general condition is quite precarious and, in spite of an agreement for his conditional release on a 500,000 USD bond, which was very difficult to arrange, Intelligence and judicial officials are still blocking his release.
 Mr. Lavasani is denied the right to visit his two-year-old child as well as his wife and parents.
 Mr. Lavasani is being held under tough conditions in the basement section 350 of Evin Prison.

 Javad Moghimi, Lavasani in conversations with friends about the Guardian he said: